Notes on the Making Of Ping Pong Color

 Mobile

-The PC input system would've made the game a hell to play on mobile devices for a multitude of reasons:
+The PC input system would've made the game extremely annoying to play on mobile devices for a multitude of reasons:

-- Unless you have something like a matte screen protector, you finger wouldn't move properly throughout the mobile screen, which would be annoying.
+• Unless you have something like a matte screen protector, you finger wouldn't move properly throughout the screen.

-For these main reasons, another input system was designed exclusively for mobile devices (and it's more fun than the PC input)
+For these main reasons, another input system was designed exclusively for mobile devices:

-On mobile you just use a finger (quite possible your thumb, if you're grabbing the phone with two hands) anywhere on the screen to swipe on the direction you want to hit the ball.
+On mobile you just use your thumb anywhere on the screen to swipe on the direction you want to hit the ball.
 This also considers the speed at which you swipe to apply the proper physics to the ball.

 On Level Generation